 In addition, a limit of one per vehicle has been set onCRT computer monitors and flat screen televisions.

 As of January 1, 2012, State law prohibits the deposit of electronics in landfills.
 The City’s waste hauler, Republic Services - Allied Waste, will not pick up any electronics left curbside with the exception of those items classified as white goods (refrigerators, ovens.)
 To meet the demand for electronics disposal, the City is working with New Life Electronics Recycling to recycle electronics in the community.

 To protect electronic components that may be repurposed, at the end of each day of operation, all collected electronics will be transported to a secure location within the Public Works Service Center until New Life Electronics Recycling is called for collection.
 Upon collection, all items become the property of New Life.
 The City of Naperville is not responsible for items after they have been dropped off.

 Please note that residents should take steps to clean computer hard drives prior to bringing the item to this recycling program.
 The City of Naperville assumes no responsibility to protect any electronic data remaining in electronics deposited in the electronic recycling programs.
 New Life Electronics Recycling will also take steps to maintain data security.

 Will County Front Door Electronics Recycling Program

 (Available to ALL Naperville Residents)

 Recent state legislation prohibits the deposit of electronics in landfills beginning January 1, 2012.
-In response, Will County has contracted Vintage Tech, an electronics recycler, to offer a pilot program for home collection service.
+In response, Will County has contracted Vintage Tech, an electronics recycler, to offer home collection service.
 Residents with homes that have front doors at ground level may contact Vintage Tech directly and arrange for a collection appointment.
-Vintage Tech is offering this FREE service to the entire Naperville residential community, not just those residing in Will County.
+There is a $25 pickup fee.
 Below are frequently asked questions about this new service.